What are scrum metrics?

 Scrum events include:

 The team meets at the beginning of a sprint to define tasks; they determine the scope of work they will accomplish during the sprint.
 The team reviews items in the backlog that they will add to the upcoming sprint.
+The sprint goal is being determined.

 The daily scrum is a short meeting each day where the development team discusses progress and possible problems.
 They should also discuss how much time remains in the sprint.
 This will help them set the burndown metric.
 Burndown metric refers to the rate at which the team completes the sprint.